Winbobob/winbobob.github.io/source/_posts/2018-08-10-procore-summer-intern-project-reactjs-relay-graphql-kubernetes.md

 - k8s
 ---

+> During 2018 summer, I interned as a site reliability engineer at Procore Technologies, which is a world's leading construction project management software company.
+My project was to build a new UI and implement the GraphQL API for an on-demand staging environment.

 ## Description

-1. Implemented a GraphQL API for an on-demand staging environment to manage Kubernetes resources on Tectonic.
+1. Implemented a `GraphQL` API for an on-demand staging environment to manage `Kubernetes` resources on `Tectonic`.
-2. Built the front end of the staging environment using React as the JavaScript library and Relay as the data management solution.
+2. Built the front end of the staging environment using `React` as the JavaScript library and `Relay` as the data management solution.
-3. Wrote RSpec request specs for the whole GraphQL API.
+3. Wrote `RSpec` request specs for the whole GraphQL API.
-4. Set up CircleCI to continuously run RSpec tests, build docker images and push docker images to Quay.io.
+4. Set up `CircleCI` to continuously run RSpec tests, build `docker` images and push docker images to `Quay.io`.

 /end